As we look deeper into this topic we will cover several aspects.

 One way a baptism could be invalid is if the person baptizing uses a formula like “I baptize you in the name of the Creator, the Redeemer, and the Sanctifier.”
 In very unusual cases, someone might be baptized without water.
 This would also be an invalid baptism, even if the Trinitarian formula were used.
 In response to a water shortage, Pope Gregory IX actually issued a decree saying that it was not valid to baptize someone in beer!

-Does the Catholic Church accepts baptisms from another church?
+Does the Catholic Church accept baptisms from another church?

-Yes, the Catholic Church recognizes any baptism that uses water and in which the baptized was baptized was the words “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit.”
-Some churches do not use the trinitarian formula for baptism and thus their baptisms are not valid.
+Yes, the Catholic Church recognizes any baptism that uses water and in which the person baptized was baptized with the Trinitarian formula.
+Some churches do not use the Trinitarian formula for baptism and thus their baptisms are not valid.

-Children receive baptism primarily to remove original sin, but can serve as a great family tradition in which to inculturate one’s child into the faith of the family.
+Children receive baptism primarily to remove original sin but can serve as a great family tradition to initiate one’s child into the faith of the family.
 Infant baptism has been debated for centuries.
 First, let us appeal to the Bible.
 John 3:5 says, “Jesus answered, ‘Amen, amen, I say to you, no one can enter the kingdom of God without being born of water and Spirit.'”
 Note that Jesus says “no one” can enter heaven in that passage.
 In the spirit of brevity here is the short answer straight from the Catechism: